BianLee/Personal-Website/index.md

 - <b>D3.JS SVG-map</b>: An interactive map on the front-end that plots city coordinates upon user input, and renders a SVG map (with pan & zoom functionality) using D3.js library and svg-pan-zoom. <a href="https://github.com/BianLee/D3-SVG-Map" target="_blank">[GitHub]</a>

-- <b>EdTech App (opensourcecollage.com)</b>: Independently developed an EdTech CRUD application on MERN stack with Firebase authentication.Launched on Product Hunt and onboarded 18 non-profits on the platform, receving 22k+ total visitors.
+- <b>EdTech App (opensourcecollage.com)</b>: Independently developed an EdTech CRUD application on MERN stack with Firebase authentication.
+Launched on Product Hunt and onboarded 18 non-profits on the platform, receving 22k+ total visitors.
 Won monetary prize & mentorship from business consultant, Silicon Valley SVSCORE (Mentor: Chuck Scifers). <a href="https://opensourcecollage.com" target="_blank">[Web App]</a> <a href="https://github.com/BianLee/opensourcecollage.com" target="_blank">[GitHub]</a>

 - <b>Websites I built over the years</b>:
   - <b>This portfolio site</b>: Used Jekyll, SCSS and Markdown. <a href="https://github.com/BianLee/Personal-Website" target="_blank">[GitHub]</a>